namel3ss-Ai/namel3ss/docs/examples/demo_ai_assistant_over_records.md

 33. Confirm memory_compaction appears with action and reason
 34. Run Cache demo and confirm memory_cache_miss then memory_cache_hit
 35. Open the Memory budget section and read the budget lines
+36. Stop Studio and run it again in the same folder
+37. Confirm memory_wake_up_report shows restored memory lines